 As such, RYSE is much more than a hotel, it is an experience in design that has been carefully curated for the guest’s enjoyment.
 Enjoy and relish in the rich tapestry of artistic thinking and the bohemian vibe that mirrors the neighborhood’s flair.
 The hotel also serves as the meeting place for the people who run the neighborhood’s many independent music venues, design studios, art galleries and eclectic nightlife.

-Where to stay in Seoul – Jongno
+Best Areas in Seoul – Jongno

 Jongno is Seoul’s traditional heart—the place where you can experience Korean culture from the Joseon area up to today.
 The district is also a business and commercial hub filled with bustling activity.
 Traditionally, the country was and still is ruled from this area.
 Popular sites include Gyeongbokgung Royal Palace and its changing of the guards, as well as Samcheongdong and Insadong’s popular eateries.
 Jongno is also a good neighborhood to quickly experience some of Seoul’s traditional landmarks including the Bigak Pavilion at Sejongo, Bosingak Belfry, Pagoda (or Tapgol) Park, as well as the Jongmyo Royal Ancestral Shrine, and finally the massive Dongdaemun or Great East Gate at Dongdaemun.